nscipio/translations/README.md

 # Translations Repository

-This repository contains translations of various authors, created by Nicholas Scipione.
+This repository contains translations of various authors, created by NM Scipione.

 ## License